ministryofjustice/hmpps-accredited-programmes-ui/.github/PULL_REQUEST_TEMPLATE.md

 ### Pre-merge

 - [ ] There are changes required to the Accredited Programmes API for this change to work...
-  - [ ] ... and they been released to production already
+  - [ ] ... and they have been released to production already

 ### Post-merge